 This applies regardless if you are selling your gun to a private buyer or to a licensed dealer.
-If you are the seller and reside in Cook County, you may not simply avoid filing this document by selling outside of Cook County. it doesn’t work that way.

 You may also want to contact your local police department to see if your village/city has any specific requirements. if they tell you they do, ask them to provide a link to the statute in writing.

 3 thoughts on “How to Sell a Gun in Illinois”

 A woman, who has no interest in firearms and who has no FOID card, inherited a firearm collection and ammunition.
 Can she resolve this issue by obtaining a FOID card?
 What happens during the interim?
 She would like to turn everything over to a licensed dealer who in turn will auction the firearms and ammo.

 Illinois law has a grace period to the FOID requirement for inheritances.
 If her intention is to sell these firearms, she may take them to a dealer to do so.